nnellans/ado-pipelines-guide/README.md

     name: string  # the repository name, what you put here depends on the value of type. see more below
     ref: string  # the ref to checkout (branch, tag, etc.). optional, default is refs/heads/main
     endpoint: string  # the Azure DevOps Service Connection used to communicate with the repo
-    trigger:  # if the repository is updated, will it trigger this pipeline? only supported for Azure Repos Git. see more below. optional, the default is none
+    trigger:  # if the repository is updated, will it trigger this pipeline? supported only for Azure Repos Git. see more below. optional, the default is none
 ```
 - Repository resources are not automatically downloaded by the pipeline.
-So, in order for your Job to use them, you must first include a `checkout` Task in your Job.
+So, in order for your Job to use them, you must first include a [checkout](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-checkout?view=azure-pipelines) Step in your Job
 - For Azure Repos Git use `type: git`
 - What you pick for `type` dictates what you should put for `name`
   - For `type: git` (Azure Repos Git)